Whiting, New Jersey

 Whiting is an unincorporated community located on the west side of Manchester Township in Ocean County, New Jersey, United States.
 It is in the Eastern Standard time zone with an elevation of 180 ft.
 It is home to various retirement communities.
 The ZIP Code Tabulation Area for the Whiting 08759 ZIP code has a population of 33,180 as of the 2019 Population Estimates Program from the United States Census Bureau.
+The majority of the township's population of 43,070 lives here.

-Whiting was once a station stop on the Southern branch of the Central Railroad of New Jersey, a line known for the Blue Comet express.
+Whiting was once a station stop on the southern branch of the Central Railroad of New Jersey, a line known for the Blue Comet express.
 Whiting Station was located at the intersection of Diamond Road and Station Road.
+The town and the train station were named after Nathaniel Whiting's lumber mill.
+The highest point in town is Halfmoon Hill, with an elevation of 205 feet, with the next highest hill being Crow's Hill, where you can still see Hangar 1 and the site of the Hindenburg Disaster and tracer fire at night from firing ranges on Fort Dix.